 Variety selection is an important decision for profitable production of fluecured tobacco.
-Producing the highest possible yield of high quality tobacco is essential to profitability.
+Producing the highest possible yield of high-quality tobacco is essential to profitability.
 However, many factors play a role in a grower obtaining the full potential of a variety.
 Foremost among these is a knowledge of the field history of each farm and selecting a variety or multiple varieties having the necessary disease resistance characteristics.
 When plant losses occur, it is important to confirm the actual cause in order to properly address the problem in later seasons.
 Additionally, the ease of curing and characteristics of the cured leaf are important considerations.
 Varieties differ in cured leaf color and other physical characteristics desired by purchasers (color, body, proportion of tip leaves, etc.), but these factors are also influenced by growing conditions and curing practices as well.
 In most cases, growers will need to choose more than one variety to grow to maximize their yield and address the requirements of individual field histories.
 Growers should carefully consider any dramatic change in varieties grown without first trying a new variety on a limited basis on their farm to get an ideal on how the variety will perform under their management practices.

-Tobacco breeders continue to make progress in developing new varieties with improved resistance to the diseases that cause loss flue-cured tobacco.
+Tobacco breeders continue to make progress in developing new varieties with improved resistance to the diseases that cause can cause yield loss in flue-cured tobacco.
 Detailed information on the disease resistance of flue-cured tobacco varieties is presented in the disease section of this production guide.
 It is especially important that growers have a correct identification of any diseases that may be causing field losses.
 Black shank, Granville wilt, and Pythium stalk rot may be confused and the presence of nematodes can make these and other root diseases more severe than expected or symptoms may not appear as expected.
 If past performance of a disease resistant variety has been less than anticipated, growers are encouraged to contact their local agriculture extension agent to investigate possible explanations and evaluate options.
 Proper identification of disease losses is essential to making the proper variety decision for the following season.

 Although there are dozens of varieties available to flue-cured tobacco growers, perhaps as few as five account for more than 90% of the overall acreage in Virginia.
-The two most widely planted varieties in Virginia remain NC 196 and K 326 and this highlights the extremes that occur in field histories across our flue-cured tobacco producing area.
+The two most widely planted varieties in Virginia remain NC 196 and K 326 and this highlights the range that can occur in field history and disease occurrence across our flue-cured tobacco producing area.
 NC 196 has been available since 2007 and has become the most widely planted flue-cured variety in the U.S. due to disease resistance levels and a reasonably consistent high yield potential.
 K 326 (1983) remains a popular choice among growers with fields without a history of disease due to the high yield potential, curability, and holding ability of the variety.
-Other more popular varieties include: PVH 2310 (early maturity, good curing, low disease resistance), CC 143 (especially popular among organic growers needing black shank resistance and tolerance to the tobacco cyst nematode), and CC 37 (black shank and Granville wilt resistance plus added root knot nematode resistance).
+Other more popular varieties include: CC 143 (increased in popularity in recent seasons and especially popular among organic growers needing black shank resistance), PVH 2310 (early maturity, good curing characteristics, acerate has declined in recent seasons due low disease resistance), and CC 37 (black shank and Granville wilt resistance plus TCN tolerance and added root knot nematode resistance).